wpengine/headless-docs/atlas/additional-guides/build-vs-deploy.md

 In this guide, you'll learn more about the process of pushing new changes to your Atlas environments and understand its phases.

-## What happens when I push new commit to the branch that Atlas environment is built on?
+## I push a new commit to my branch.
+What happens next?